Joe-Hu-Chat/C-basics/06_grep_sed_awk.md

 The caret `^` matches the beginning of a line, but sometimes, depending on context, negates the meaning of a set of characters in an RE.

-`\`

-The backslash escapes a special character, which means that character gets interpreted literally (and therefore no longer special).

 `<>`

 **Escaped** "angle brackets" `\<...\>` mark word boundaries.